 Red Light District

 If I would have had more time I would have visited more museums, particularly the Rijksmuseum and Anne Frank House.
-I think in nice weather it would be nice to take a chill day and hang out in the Vondelpark, Amsterdam’s largest green space.
+Additionally, it would be nice to take a chill day and hang out in the Vondelpark, Amsterdam’s largest green space.
 Next time!

-It’s funny, as a solo traveler I found that eating in a restaurant wasn’t a priority for me.
+It’s funny, as a solo traveler, eating in a restaurant wasn’t a priority for me.
 My days consisted of walking around till I got hungry and then grabbing something on the go, because for some reason a high-end or atmospheric dining situation is much more enjoyable with another person.
-I joked that my “Amsterdam Diet” was walking 10 miles, stroopwafels for breakfast and vlaamse frites for dinner.
+My “Amsterdam Diet” was walking 10 miles, stroopwafels for breakfast and vlaamse frites for dinner.
 That said, I did eat well, including a nice sit down lunch on a canal that I treated myself to (solo travel tip: when dining alone it’s fun to set yourself up at a place where you can people watch).